-See below example of the nutrition offered by a Spot & Tango fresh dog food recipe.
+See the below example of the nutrition offered by a Spot & Tango fresh dog food recipe.

-The carbohydrate proportion found in UnKibble recipes is much larger than Spot & Tango’s fresh dog food recipes but it is not excessive.
+The carbohydrate proportion found in UnKibble recipes is much larger than in Spot & Tango’s fresh dog food recipes, but it is not excessive.

-The moisture proportion of Unkibble is suprisingly low, at 2-4%.
+The moisture proportion of Unkibble is surprisingly low, at 2-4%.
 Many other dry dog food recipes have moisture in the 6-8% range.

 You can see an example of the nutrition provided by an UnKibble recipe below.